cessda/cessda.guidelines.public/technical-infrastructure/technical-infrastructure-overview.md

 - Jenkins automatically builds the main branch when commits are made to it.
 - A successful build is deployed to the development cluster.
 - Integration tests are run against the deployed components of the development cluster.
 If these are successful the components are deployed together on the staging cluster.
-- If ready to go live, the components are deployed manually to the `production-cluster`.
+- When ready to go live, the components are deployed manually to the `production-cluster`.

 ### Deployment vs Application Code